 Is There Blood?

 Look for visible signs of blood.
-If the struggling chick had not yet absorbed all of the yolk in the egg and there is either blood present or visible veins, resist the urge to do an emergency chicken delivery.
+If the struggling chick has not yet absorbed all of the yolk in the egg and there are either blood present or visible veins, resist the urge to do an emergency chicken delivery.
 The best chance at survival a chick in this state will have is on its own.

 How Long Has The Chick Been Trying To Hatch?

 Once you’re past the 24-hour mark and the chick still has not hatched from the egg, chances are great that it is not going to because it was simply not strong enough to survive.

 Leaving the egg inside the incubator until the others hatch is likely the best option to avoid causing problems for other chicks.

 In the video below you can clearly see the membrane left on the inside of an egg that hatched to get a better idea of how thick a wall a chick must get through: